Apps Script

 Connecting to CData Connect Cloud

-In order to connect from Apps Script to CData Connect Cloud via the SQL Server, you need the following information:
+In order to connect from Apps Script to CData Connect Cloud via the Query API, you need the following information:

 • Username—enter your CData Connect Cloud username.
 This is displayed in the top-right corner of the CData Connect Cloud interface.
 For example, test@cdata.com.